wrob3rts/CustomScripts/README.md

-Wanted to have a quick tool to convert for me
+Just QOL tools for me